-Staff in all three buildings communicates through Lotus Notes and have individual Internet addresses.
-Student accounts are available to all students in support of the New York State Learning Standards.
+Staff communicates through Lotus Notes and has individual Internet addresses.
+Student accounts are available to all students' grades 3-12 in support of the New York State Learning Standards.

 INTERNET

 The Internet may be accessed from any networked workstation.
 All buildings have access to the Gigabit Broadband Wide Area Network for data and Internet services through the Erie 1 Regional Information Center.